Skip to content

 • fft-project-manager

-TUI Controller — Pro Plan
+TUI Controller — Solo Plan

 Run 7+ parallel Claude Code workers.
 Monitor context usage.
 Merge PRs without leaving the terminal.